Easy Grade Trail

 Cyclists navigate Pantoll Road alongside vehicle traffic.

-The Ridge Trail has been working with State Parks and local bike advocates since 2007 to open this 0.6-mile section to bicycles.
-Once complete, the Easy Grade Trail will offer a safer, more direct alternative to the narrow and winding, 1.5-mile stretch of Pantoll Road.
+The Ridge Trail Council had been working with State Parks and local bike advocates for over two decades to open this 0.6-mile section to cyclists in addition to hikers.
+The new Easy Grade Trail offers a safer, more direct alternative to the narrow and winding, 1.5-mile stretch of Pantoll Road.

-Currently, cyclists riding the Ridge Trail from Muir Woods via Deer Park Fire Road must turn onto Pantoll Road to continue north.
-Once the Easy Grade Trail improvements are complete, cyclists will be able to stay on the trail, traveling north toward Mountain Theater, then connecting to Ridgecrest Boulevard and beyond.
+Previously, cyclists riding the Ridge Trail through Mount Tamalpais State Park had to turn onto Pantoll Road to continue north.
+Cyclists will now be able to stay on the trail, traveling north toward Mountain Theater.

 DONATE TO SUPPORT THE TRAIL